gatech-genemark/GeneMark-EP-ProtHint-exp/README.md

 ## Program Versions

-All experiments in this folder were run with GeneMark-ES/EP version `5.57_lic` and ProtHint version `v2.3.0`.
+All experiments in this folder were run with GeneMark-ES/EP/ET version `5.57_lic` and ProtHint version `v2.3.0`.
 To reproduce the experiments, install these versions of the programs into `bin/gmes` and `bin/ProtHint` folders.

 Version of DIAMOND and Spaln within ProtHint were `0.9.24` and `2.3.3d`, respectively.

-GeneMark suite is available at: http://topaz.gatech.edu/GeneMark/license_download.cgi ProtHint is available at: https://github.com/gatech-genemark/ProtHint/releases
+* GeneMark suite is available at: http://topaz.gatech.edu/GeneMark/license_download.cgi
+* ProtHint is available at: https://github.com/gatech-genemark/ProtHint/releases

 ## Example of a full run

-To run an entire GeneMark-EP+ pipeline with a single command, including ProtHint, use:
+To run the entire GeneMark-EP+ pipeline with a single command, use:

     cd full_run_example
     ../bin/gmes/gmes_petap.pl --seq ../Drosophila_melanogaster/data/genome.fasta.masked \
         --EP --dbep ../Drosophila_melanogaster/data/family_excluded.fa --verbose --cores=16

 If the matching version of GeneMark-EP+ was used, the result should match the result stored in `full_run_example/expected_genemark.gtf`.

 Follow the instructions in `Drosophila_melanogaster/data` folder to prepare genome and protein data.

-This example uses D. melanogaster with proteins from species outside of the same taxonomical family.
+The example uses D. melanogaster with proteins from species outside of the same taxonomical family.

 In the rest of the experiments, GeneMark-ES, ProtHint, and GeneMark-EP+ are run separately